Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 • We are increasing our commitment to tree planting in the borough aiming to plant at least 3.000 ‘standard’ trees by 2030 on council land and increase overall canopy to 25% by 2030 , as well as ensuring that all wards have at least 12% canopy cover by 2030.

-• Our Local Transport Plan prioritises investments in walking and cycling initiatives, public transport and electric vehicle infrastructure that will make it easier for residents to make healthy choices and feel the benefits of clean, green neighbourhoods.
+• Our Local Transport Plan prioritises investments in walking and cycling initiatives, such as the Shinfield and Bath Road active travel schemes, as well as public transport and electric vehicle infrastructure that will make it easier for residents to make healthy choices and feel the benefits of clean, green neighbourhoods.
 Working with schools, we have already set up some School Streets in communities to ensure children can walk to lessons safely.

 • We will tackle flytipping in the borough by monitoring sites using cameras and taking action against those that flytip.
 We are also working with our businesses to ensure they are legally disposing of their waste.